-S. No Act/Law Agency Responsible Key provisions and purpose Relevance to the project living quarters within or near the work site.
+S. No Act/Law Agency Responsible Key provisions and purpose Relevance to the project amenities like drinking water, latrines, urinals, crèches, first aid, canteens and temporary living quarters within or near the work site.
 This Act also requires application of the following: Building or other construction workers' (regulation and Employment Conditions of Service) Central Rules 1998 & Workman's compensation Act, 1923 to buildings and other construction workers.
 These will be followed by contractor & developer during construction and operation phase.
-16 Workmen's Compensation Act, 1923 & Rules 1924 Department of Labour and Employment, GoM/ DoHFW The Act provides for compensation in case of injury by accident arising out of and during employment.
-17 Minimum Wages Act, 1948 Department of Labour and Employment, GoM/ DoHFW This Act provide for fixing minimum rates of wages in certain employments and requires the employer to provide to every worker engaged in a scheduled employment to be paid wages at a rate not less than the minimum rate of wages fixed by such notification for that class of employees in that employment without any deductions except as may be authorized within such time and subject to such conditions as may be prescribed. the contractor is mandated to provide compliance as per the act.
-18 Payment of Wages Act 1936; and Equal Remuneration Act The payment of wages act lays down as to by what date the wages are to be paid, when it
+16 Workmen's Compensation Act, 1923 & Rules 1924 Department of Labour and Employment, GoM/ DoHFW The Act provides for compensation in case of injury by accident arising out of and during employment. · · · 17 Minimum Wages Act, 1948 Department of Labour and Employment, GoM/ DoHFW This Act provide for fixing minimum rates of wages in certain employments and requires the employer to provide to every worker engaged in a scheduled employment to be paid wages at a rate not less than the minimum rate of wages fixed by such notification for that class of employees in that employment without any deductions except as may be authorized within such time and subject to such conditions as may be prescribed.